shishifubing/infra-repos-shishifubing/README.md

 # About The Project

-I have a decent number of repositories, it's a pain to keep them all uniform, so I decided to write a terraform module to manage them
+I have a decent number of repositories.
+It's a pain to keep them all uniform, so I decided to write a terraform module to manage them

 ## Features